 This is my honest review of WorkStraight task management software for individuals and teams.
-I will be reviewing the tool by trying first the free version of the tool, and then upgrading it to one of the business plans with all features enabled.
+I will be reviewing the tool by using a free trial for a small business.

 Here is a summarized list of my findings after trying both the free and the full version of WorkStraight management system for several days:

 I quickly created my first Work Order to gather all pros and cons of the tool in order to be able to compare it to other task management software tools later.
-The process of creating tasks was intuitive, although I struggled a bit with finding a “create a work order” link.
-It was placed both at the top and at the bottom of the side menu, although the link at the top could have been bigger or more visible.
+The process of creating tasks was intuitive as the “create a work order” link is placed both at the top and at the bottom of the side menu.

-I went on and upgraded the plan up to a small business account with a 30 day free trial.
+I signed up for a small business account with a 30 day free trial.
 The process was only two clicks away, and I didn’t need to use any credit card.
 Super easy!

 In order to change the tasks status one need to provide the Task Message.
-Within the message, the task status may be changed to “Not started”, “In progress”, “Completed”, “On hold” or “Refused”.
+Within the task message, the task status may be changed to “Not started”, “In progress”, “Completed”, “On hold” or “Refused”.
 You can also report hours worked.
-You will need to create a message for that.

 Work Orders may be assigned to anyone, while tasks may be assigned only to people who are part of that particular Work Order.
-So you can have several tasks assigned to you in several Work Orders.
+This is to avoid situations where people get assigned tasks without knowing it.
+So you can have many tasks assigned to you in different Work Orders.

 I have created several Work Orders for several people with accompanying tasks and completed several of them.
 The calendar showed work orders for some people but not for others.
 In the process I’ve checked my mail and saw a huge pile of notifications.
-I didn’t want all of them so I went on and switched them off.
-Unfortunately, I couldn’t choose which one to receive and which not to receive, the only options were to either receive all or none.
+I didn’t want all of them so I went on and changed them.
+I could choose whether I would like emails, inn-app notifications or both.
+In the “Edit my info” settings I could choose which notifications I would like to receive:

-One of the great features as I think is a possibility to assign work orders to a particular customer.
-It did provide information about what work orders were created for this particular customer.
+One of the great features is a possibility to assign work orders to a particular customer.
+It did provide information about what Work Orders were created for this particular customer.
 Although I couldn’t see the difference between open and closed tasks for each customer.

-After logging on as a customer I could see the work orders related to my problem as well as track the progress of the tasks.
+After logging in as a customer I could see the work orders related to my problem.
+I could also track the progress of the tasks.
 Customer dashboard gives your customers opportunity to track work progress in real time.

-Overall I would give it 4 stars out of 5.
+Overall I would give it 4,2 stars out of 5.
 This tool is looking good and have useful features.
-Some things were a little bit rigid so it wouldn’t be suitable for everybody.
-It will work great for businesses working with customer support.
+It will work great for businesses that need online customer support.